soumadip-dev/JS-React-notes/async.md

 - The **`Promise.any()`** static method takes an iterable of promises as input and returns a single `Promise`.
 - This returned promise fulfills when any of the input promises fulfill, providing the first fulfillment value.
 - It rejects when all of the input's promises reject, returning an `AggregateError`, which is an array of all errors from the rejected promises.
+To handle this error, log `error.errors()`, which will show the array of errors.

 **Example:**
 ```javascript